 5. Learning to share

-Solitary play in older children is considered normal.
+Solitary play in older children is also normal.
 It should be seen as a worthy educational pursuit, as long as there is a good balance between playing together and playing alone.

-One of the best things you can do for your baby from the very beginning is to talk to them while engaging in regular daily activities like walking, shopping, chatting with people, gardening, or other activities around the house.
+One of the best things you can do for your toddler — and even when they’re babies — is to talk to them while engaging in regular daily activities like walking, shopping, chatting with people, gardening, or other activities around the house.

 Playing helps children learn while having fun.
-But most importantly, it allows them to learn at a pace that’s most comfortable to them: their own.
-Complement learning through play with lots of physical activity and plenty of snuggling and reading too!
+But most importantly, it allows them to learn at their own pace.
+Complement learning through play with lots of physical activity and plenty of snuggling and reading!